Idealised 2-D viscoelastic loading problem in a square box¶

 We will simulate a viscoelastic loading and unloading problem based on a 2D version of the test case presented in Weerdesteijn et al. (2023).

 Let's get started!
-The first step is to import the gadopt
+The first step is to import the gadopt module, which

 provides access to Firedrake and associated functionality.